 Skip to content

-Works with Claude Cowork, Claude Desktop, and every MCP-capable agent.
+For Claude Cowork, Claude Code & every MCP agent.

-Your AI coworker made it.
+Your AI agent made it.
 Now send the link.

-Cowork writes the doc on your desktop.
-AgentDoc gives it a URL.
+Your AI agent writes the doc.
+AgentDoc gives it a real URL.
 Send it to anyone — no Claude account, no download, no copy-paste.
-Keep editing in Cowork; the link stays live, with every edit named.
+Keep editing; the link stays live, with every edit named.

 One-click shareable links